15 Hidden And Under-The-Radar Cocktail Bars In Singapore To Discover

-By Rebecca Rachel Wong and Reta Lee,
+By Rebecca Rachel Wong, Kenme Lam and Reta Lee,

 1. HUP SAN SOCIAL CLUB

-The team at Hup San Social Club
+The team at Hup San Social Club.

-What to expect: There's no way you're going to rock up this bar and just sit in silence.
-The bar team at Hup San Social is not going to left you wallow alone.
+What to expect: There’s no way you’re going to rock up this bar and just sit in silence.
+The bar team at Hup San Social is not going to let you wallow alone.
 Hup San Social is an intimate, moody 12-seater bar tucked beneath Club Street Laundry on Club Street.
-Helmed by award-winning mixologist June Baek, it's designed to offer more than just drinks; each cocktail aims to evoke emotion and spark curiosity.
-The name "Hup San" (Harmony Life) pays homage to early Chinese immigrants who created hidden sanctuaries for gathering.
+Helmed by award-winning mixologist June Baek, it’s designed to offer more than just drinks; each cocktail aims to evoke emotion and spark curiosity.
+The name “Hup San” (Harmony Life) pays homage to early Chinese immigrants who created hidden sanctuaries for gathering.

-You definitely can expect intimate, expressive, and modern atmosphere, contrasting with the vibrant Club Street.
-It's a place for those who "drink to feel," with a menu featuring playful descriptions of the feelings each cocktail inspires.
-Reservations aren't taken, so it's strictly first come, first served – come early and curious to experience this unique blend of heritage and contemporary mixology.
+Why we love it: You definitely can expect intimate, expressive, and modern atmosphere, contrasting with the vibrant Club Street.
+It’s a place for those who “drink to feel,” with a menu featuring playful descriptions of the feelings each cocktail inspires.
+Reservations aren’t taken, so it’s strictly first come, first served – come early and curious to experience this unique blend of heritage and contemporary mixology.

 How to find it: Follow the red light and soon you’ll find yourself on the ground floor of their sister cafe-restaurant Club Street Laundry.
 You can check in with the staff downstairs or head up to the first floor.